Chart Color Schemes

 Employment conditions in Greenacre - North face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, professional & technical services had lower representation at 7.7% compared to the regional average of 11.5%.
-Employment opportunities locally appeared limited as indicated by the Census working population vs resident population count.
-Between June 2024 and June 2025, employment levels increased by 1.6%, while labour force grew by 2.5%, causing the unemployment rate to rise by 0.8 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a smaller rise in unemployment rate of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that over five years, employment is expected to expand by 6.6%, and over ten years by 13.7%.
+The area shows strong specialization in transport, postal & warehousing with an employment share of 1.6 times the regional level.
+However, professional & technical services have lower representation at 7.7% compared to the regional average of 11.5%.
+Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment levels increased by 1.6%, while labour force increased by 2.5%, causing unemployment to rise by 0.8 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with an unemployment rate rise of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that over five years, national employment is forecast to expand by 6.6%.
+Over ten years, this growth is projected to be 13.7%.
 Applying these projections to Greenacre - North's employment mix suggests local growth of approximately 6.5% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment